-Any artist, designer or crafter will benefit greatly from a basic, or even exhaustive, course in color theory, and will use colors much more effectively and naturally — this not only improves our work on many levels, but also allows us as artists to drop into a more flowing space when we’re working.
+Any artist, designer, or crafter will benefit greatly from a basic, or even exhaustive, course in color theory and will use colors much more effectively and naturally — this not only improves our work on many levels but also allows us as artists to drop into a more flowing space when we’re working.

-Artists who already have a great natural or innate understanding of color, and are already using it most effectively in their work, also benefit immeasurably from the study of color theory, because it not only helps them understand their own instincts and choices but hones them as well, and leads to even more confidence, even more choices (and new perspectives) and even more effectiveness in the use of color.
+Artists who already have a great natural or innate understanding of color, and are already using it most effectively in their work, also benefit immeasurably from the study of color theory because it not only helps them understand their own instincts and choices but hones them as well, and leads to even more confidence, even more choices (and new perspectives) and even more effective in the use of color.

-So, if you’ve always been a little unsure or hesitant in your use of color, the study of color theory can literally turn everything around for you, and if you are already comfortable and/or knowledgable, studying color theory can still make an enormous difference.
+So, suppose you’ve always been a little unsure or hesitant in your use of color.
+In that case, studying color theory can turn everything around for you, and if you are already comfortable and/or knowledgable, studying color theory can still make an enormous difference.

-What is the Best Way to Study Color Theory
+What is the Best Way to Study Color Theory?